rohankokkula/datasciencefolio/README.md

     -   Now, click on `New site from Git` and connect it with your github account
     -   You will find the entire list of your repositories, select your portfolio repo.
     -   Click on `Deploy site`
     -   Tadaa!
-Your site is getting deployed.
+Your site is live!

 # Technologies used 🛠️